Kylsha/easyPlugin/README.md

             print('{} \t {}'.format(layer_name, layer_count))
 ```

-That's it, code is changed and **_test_plugin.py_** can be put in a zip-file.
+That's it, code is changed and `test_plugin.py_` can be put in a zip-file.
 Then plugin should be re-installed in order to see changes.

-Another example - to show a simple notification widget window with all that layers and their feature numbers.
+Another example - to do the same thing but show it in a notification window widget.
 ```
     # custom actions, feel free to edit them
     def simple_action(self):
         # run a simple action like in python console of QGIS
         all_layers_count = [[l.name(), l.featureCount()] for l in QgsProject.instance().mapLayers().values() if l.type() == QgsVectorLayer.VectorLayer]
-        message = '\n'.join(['{} \t {}'.format(layer_name, layer_count) for layer_name, layer_count in all_layers_count])
+        message = '\n'.join(['{}: {}'.format(layer_name, layer_count) for layer_name, layer_count in all_layers_count])
 ```

+For now a notification widget with all layers' data will appear by pressing a plugin button.

+If user selects **Widget** or **Map tool** type, `run()` method will have either `simple_gui()` or `simple_map_tool()` function.
+Both of them reference to a `template_tools.py` file which is also imported in a main Python script (i.e., `test_plugin.py`).
+So if something has to be changed in provided widget sample or a map tool, user should edit the `template_tools.py` file.

+The last widget type is a **Custom** and like mentioned above it just runs a Python file.
+This solution would work for not complex projects that use multiple imports from other files or any joins with main Python script.

 ## Scripter tool
 ![Table loook](https://pereverzev.info/easyPlugin/img/img_es.png)

-This tool is made for testing python scripts which eventually can be launched as a plugin.
-But the main purpose of Scripter is launching python scripts from tiny window.
+This tool is made for testing Python script files.
 User should specify a direct path to directory with python files.
-Then window will show a table view of python files while you user is able to edit them in some external code editor.
+Then window will show a list of Python files while you user is able to edit them in some external code editor.
 So when user double-click a script in Scripter, the most up-to-date version of selected script will be launched.
 It also helps in a team work, when you have a shared folder between users, they don't need to constantly update script/plugin, they will have the latest version of tool made by someone.

+ [!TIP]
+> Scripter tool was greeted by collegaues by its simplicity.
+From some moment I prefer it much more than plugins with repository that should be updated manually sometimes.
+It was more convenient in case of issue fixes: collegaues have a same local network path to scripts and tell that some script works incorrectly.
+I fix the script and tell that it is ready to go.
+Another users don't have to have update something (plugin via repository or zip-file), they just re-run script and that's it.